async-promise/electron-async-ipc/README.md

 })
 ```

+#### 🌱 2.
+Main  ↔  Renderer

-> #### 2.
-The main process can send a message to the rendering process and receive a callback as shown in the following example
+The main process can send a message to the rendering process and receive a callback as shown in the following example :

 ```js
 // MainA: